casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 wasm-strip contract/target/wasm32-unknown-unknown/release/contract.wasm 2>/dev/null | true
 ```

-Be sure to copy the keys from the previous folder to the new contract folder.
-We will not be creating a new set of keys and instead reusing those, which we already have.
+Create the `keys` subfolder and copy the keys from the `keys` subfolder in the first contract into this subfolder.
 The call from the terminal will look as follows:

 ```bash
 casper-client put-deploy \